node-m2m/m2m-quicktour/README.md

 #### 3. Create a client object instance from the global NodeM2M object.

-Access the resources from your remote devices from the available methods directly from the client instance as shown below.
+Access the resources from the remote device directly from the client instance as shown below.

 ```js
 <script>